 The combination of physical fitness activities, basic computer proficiency, and daily living skills creates a unique opportunity for growth in a nurturing community environment.

-For more information regarding Redwood's Adult Day Supports programs, contact Jackie Mullin or explore the program links to the right.
+For more information regarding Redwood's Adult Day Supports programs, contact Terra Heitzman or explore the program links to the right.
 If you have questions about speech, physical, or occupational therapy, please contact Peggy Farmer.

 Operating in partnership with area businesses, Vocational Supports programs offer a comprehensive mix of vocational training and employment services to help adults with disabilities prosper through the power of work.
 Adults learn increasingly complex work and life skills to access jobs and maximize self-sufficiency.